Gibraltar Point Lighthouse on Toronto Island is today tucked amongst the trees, away from the shore it once stood so close to.

 The Lighthouse Keepers & Cottages

 The first lake lightkeeper was John P Rademuller until his disappearance in 1815.
 The second was Mr Halloway, who looked after it until his passing sixteen years later.
 From 1832 to 1905, father and son James and George Durnan were the third and fourth lighthouse keepers.
 Dedie Dodds was the last keeper.

-Over the years, the keepers and their families were the founders of the Islands community.
+Over the years, the keepers and their families were the founders of the Island community.
 The lighthouse keepers lived in white-washed clapboard cottages.
-While they have since been destroyed, the first cottage was in existence from about 1809 until the mid-1950s.
+While they have since been destroyed, the first cottage existed from about 1809 until the mid-1950s.

 A Haunted Reputation